Home/Legumes/Green Lentils

 What are the health benefits of green lentils?

-Can green lentils help with weight loss?
+Are green lentils good for weight loss?